| | The disease cycle | Clubroot symptoms on canola and mustard | Prevention and management of clubroot in canola and mustard

 In combination with the rotation strategy, sanitation and soil conservation measures should be practiced to keep contaminated soil and infected crop debris from being transported from infested fields.
 Whenever practical, infested fields should not be worked in when wet since more mud will stick to equipment and then be transported to clean fields.

 There has been one report from Norway of lower clubroot severity under reduced tillage.
-Thus, reduced tillage or direct seeding may help combat a clubroot infestation.
-Also, fewer tillage operations will help avoid the movement of contaminated soil.
-Similarly, all equipment traffic into infested fields should be minimized.
-For example, service and nurse trucks should remain on the road and field equipment should be brought to them.
+Thus, reduced tillage or direct seeding may help to combat a clubroot infestation, and the fewer tillage operations will help to avoid the transport of contaminated soil.
+Similarly, all equipment traffic into infested fields should be minimized – for example, service and nurse trucks should remain on the road and field equipment be brought to them.

 References